 Mountain lion hunting during the late season in zone 1 is closed immediately.
-The zone’s late-season quota of seven was filled after five cats were taken this weekend.
+The zone’s late-season quota of seven was filled after three cats were taken yesterday.

 Zone 1 includes land south of ND Highway 1804 from the Montana border to the point where ND Highway 1804 lies directly across Lake Sakakawea from ND Highway 8, crossing Lake Sakakawea then south along ND Highway 8 to ND Highway 200, then west on ND Highway 200 to U.S. Highway 85, then south on U.S. Highway 85 to the South Dakota border.

 Alan Howard, North Dakota Game and Fish Department district game warden stationed in Minot, is the state’s 2014 Wildlife Officer of the Year.
 Howard was honored recently by the Shikar-Safari Club International, a private conservation organization that annually recognizes outstanding wildlife officers in each state.